 2. Tear, slice, or cut burrata into pieces and arrange them on the serving platter.

 4. Combine the shallots and spicy greens, and season with salt and pepper.
 Toss and scatter around the burrata mixture.

 5. Drizzle with olive oil and sprinkle with kosher salt.

-If you'd like to be involved in the future Cookbook-Ish gatherings, be sure to sign up for my news and updates, follow this group on Instagram (@cookbook_ish), or send me an email to firstname.lastname@example.org and let me know how you would like contribute.
+If you'd like to be involved in the future Cookbook-ish gatherings, be sure to sign up for my news and updates or send an email to firstname.lastname@example.org and let me know how you would like contribute.
 I am looking for passionate home cooks who want to try new recipes and share them with people.
 I am also looking for hosts, photographers, guest stylists, vignette-arrangers, flora foragers, dish washers, and story tellers.
-AND...there is always a spot at the Cookbook-Ish table for those who may hot love to cook, but are rich in wine, bread, or sparkling water.
+AND...there is always a spot at the Cookbook-ish table for those who may hot love to cook, but are rich in wine, bread, or sparkling water.
 If this sounds like you, I would love to have as part of the Cookbook-ish adventure!